Arduino Pressure Sensor Tutorial | MPS20N0040D

 Want to learn more about how the pressure sensor works?
 Read on below.

-In Depth: How the MPS20N0040D Pressure Sensor Works
+In-Depth: How the MPS20N0040D Pressure Sensor Works

-Basically, the MPS20N0040D measures the air or liquid pressure in its opening.
+The MPS20N0040D measures the air or liquid pressure in its opening.

 Bridge Circuit